mugeesh/design-pattern-examples/README.md

 ## Template Design Pattern
+**Definition :** Template method defines the steps to execute an algorithm and it can provide default implementation that might be common for all or some of the subclasses.
-**Definition :** Template method design pattern is to define an algorithm as a skeleton of operations and leave the details to be implemented by the child classes.
+- Template method design pattern is to define an algorithm as a skeleton of operations and leave the details to be implemented by the child classes.
 - Used to create a group of subclass that have to execute a similar group of methods.
 - you create an abstract class that contains a method called the Template Method.
 - The Template Method contains a series of method calls that every subclass object will call.